Current version is 2.05

-- For maximum quality of printed output,
+- For maximum quality of printed output, the output

 essential design information.

-- Click on the "Elsie" button to write a
+- Click on the "Elsie" button to write a file to

-followup filter examination in even greater
+followup filter examination in even greater detail.

-- Click on the "LTspice" button to write
+- Click on the "LTspice" button to write a

-a ready-to-run LTspice file to drive the LTspice
+ready-to-run LTspice file to drive the LTspice

 simulator for further examination, especially involving